IntroCSCI/colorvisionproject-GabrielDelich/README.md

 # !!!Palette Analyzer!!!

-#My program takes all the colors from the file and prints them out
+#My program takes all the colors from the file and says how many in the file are unique colors.
+It then will determine based on what color blindness you are if they are compatable with your color blindness

 !!!Replace with a description of what your program does!!!

-### Now my program counts all the colors in the file and prints them out

-*Coming soon*

-### Hopefully soon I can find the unique values in the file and tell how many unique colors there are

-*Coming soon*
+#My program takes all the colors from the file and says how many in the file are unique colors.
+It then will determine based on what color blindness you are if they are compatable with your color blindness

 ## Developer